-If you wish to exercise any of these rights, or raise a data protection issue with us, please find the appropriate contact details below.
+If you wish to exercise any of these rights, or raise a data protection issue with DNA Skills, please find the appropriate contact details below.

-Section 8 How long do we keep your data for?
+Section 8 How long do DA Skills keep your data for?

-DNA Skills retain data for as long as is required to fulfil our ongoing regulatory, quality assurance and/or legal obligations.
-For example, apprentice achievement data will be retained beyond the end of a contract between us and the apprentice’s employer and/or provider, in case it should be required during regulatory audits, complaint handling, appeals and/or legal proceedings.
-For these reasons we will hold personal data that is essential, as described here, for a period of seven (7) years.
+DNA Skills retain data for as long as is required to fulfil ongoing regulatory, quality assurance and/or legal obligations.
+For example, apprentice achievement data will be retained beyond the end of a contract between DNA Skills and the apprentice’s employer and/or partner, in case it should be required during regulatory audits, complaint handling, appeals and/or legal proceedings.
+For these reasons DNA Skills will hold personal data that is essential, as described here, for a period of seven years.

-Where you have opted into marketing communications, please note that you can update your preferences or unsubscribe at any time but emailing firstname.lastname@example.org
+Where you have opted into marketing communications, please note that you can update your preferences or unsubscribe at any time by emailing email@example.com.

-How long we keep information for depends on the information and what it is used for.
-For example, if you ask us not to send you marketing emails, we will stop storing your emails for marketing purposes (though we will keep a record of your preference not to be emailed).
-We continually review what information we hold and delete what is no longer required.
-We never store payment card information.
+How long DNA Skills keep information for depends on the information and what it is used for.
+For example, if you request not to be sent marketing emails, DNA Skills will stop storing your emails for marketing purposes (though a record of your preference will be stored, not to be emailed).
+DNA Skills continually review what information is held and will delete what is no longer required.
+DNA Skills never store payment card information.

-As an End Point Assessment Organisation, we regularly process the personal data relating to young people who undertake one of our End-Point Assessment opportunities.
+As an End Point Assessment Organisation, DNA Skills regularly process the personal data relating to young people (under the age of 18) who undertake end-point assessments as per apprenticeship.

-If your child is under 18 then we will seek permission to record any audio-visual communications.
-We take great care to ensure that individual’s rights are protected and respected in relation to their personal data, especially in the case of young people.
+If an apprentice is under 18 then DNA Skills will seek permission to record any audio-visual communications.
+DNA Skills take great care to ensure that individual’s rights are protected and respected in relation to their personal data, especially in the case of young people.

 Section 10 Complaints

-If you believe that your data protection rights may have been breached you can raise your concerns directly to email@example.com, with accompanying relevant evidence.
-However, if we have been unable to resolve the situation to your satisfaction, you may lodge a complaint with the Information Commissioner’s Office.
+If you believe that your data protection rights may have been breached you can raise your concerns directly to firstname.lastname@example.org, with accompanying relevant evidence.
+If you are a user of the Creatiogreen platform, complaints can be raised directly through here using a Complaints Form’.
+However, if DNA Skills have been unable to resolve the situation to your satisfaction, you may lodge a complaint with the Information Commissioner’s Office.